-Arab Music Masterclass Radio Show
+Arab Music Masterclass Podcast

 There are some voices that define a country’s music.
 There are some movements that define a country’s culture.
 Join Laura Marie Brown, Creative Producer of Liverpool Arab Arts Festival for an Arab Music Masterclass, a series exploring some of the artists, sounds, bands and scenes that define the Arab world.

-Arab Music Masterclass shares stories from palestine, through it’s music.
+Arab Music Masterclass shares stories from Palestine, through it’s music.
 Past and prsent and across genres, Palestinian music has often been about solidarity, cultural identity and resistance.
 Here is a selection of artists that have defined some of the country’s musical heritage and identity.

 Listen here